 Joachim Kühn solo

-Joachim Kühn p / as; Chris Jennings b; Eric Schaefer dr
+Joachim Kühn p; Chris Jennings b; Eric Schaefer dr